Table of Contents

 - Amount of mobilized motor units: The higher the amount of recruited motor units, the higher the deployed force.

 - Frequency of action potentials: The more action potentials arrive within a short period of time at the muscle fiber, the more intensive the power exertion and the shortening of the muscle.
-In superposition (many action potentials within a short period of time), maximal contraction – a so-called tetanic contraction – will occur.
+In superposition (many action potentials within a short period of time), maximal contraction – i.e. tetanic contraction – will occur.

 - Pre-tension: The initial tension influences the deployed force in isometric or isotonic contractions.